 Weave in all the loose ends with a yarn needle or a smaller crochet hook.

 You probably should try this one too!

-You did it!
-The Jane Throw Blanket is now complete!
-This really is a quick and easy crochet throw pattern!
-If you liked the Jane you will probably like the..
+Your Jane Throw Blanket is now complete!
+Jane is a quick and easy crochet throw pattern once you get the stitch repeat down!
+If you liked the Jane, you would probably like the…

 I promise you’ll LOVE it!

 Follow me on Social Media

 If you are looking for other crochet throws for beginners, then my crochet blanket pattern archive is the perfect place to look.
 Have fun exploring!